 - 12.01 It is agreed by the parties that great emphasis shall be placed on the need to provide a safe working environment.
-In that context, it shall be the responsibility of each Employer (herein referred to as the Producer): - (a) to provide employment and places of employment which are safe and healthful for the Employees. - (b) to provide and use safety devices and safeguards, and adopt and use practices, means, methods, operations and processes which are reasonably adequate to render such employment and places of employment safe and healthful. - (c) to do every other thing reasonably necessary to protect the life, safety and health of Employees. - (d) to not require or permit any Employee to enter into or be in any employment or places of employment which are not safe and healthful. - 12.02 Every Producer and every Employee shall comply with occupational safety and health standards and all rules, regulations and orders pursuant to the applicable occupational health and safety and workers' compensation legislation. - 12.03 No Producer or Employee shall: - (a) remove, displace, damage, destroy or carry off any safety device, safeguard,

-- notice or warning, furnished for the use in any employment or places of employment; - (b) interfere with the use of any method or process adopted for the protection of any Employee, including him/herself, in such employment or places of employment. - 12.04 Rigid observance of safety regulations must be adhered to and willful failure of any Employee to follow safety rules and regulations can lead to disciplinary action including discharge; however, no Employee shall be discharged or otherwise disciplined for refusing to work on a job that exposes the individual to a clear and present danger to life or limb.
+In that context, it shall be the responsibility of each Employer: - (a) to provide employment and places of employment which are safe and healthful for the Employees. - (b) to provide and use safety devices and safeguards, and adopt and use practices, means, methods, operations and processes which are reasonably adequate to render such employment and places of employment safe and healthful. - (c) to do every other thing reasonably necessary to protect the life, safety and health of Employees. - (d) to not require or permit any Employee to enter into or be in any employment or places of employment which are not safe and healthful. - 12.02 Every Employer and every Employee shall comply with occupational safety and health standards and all rules, regulations and orders pursuant to the applicable occupational health and safety and workers' compensation legislation. - 12.03 No Employer or Employee shall: - remove, displace, damage, destroy or carry off any safety device, safeguard, notice or warning, furnished for the use in any employment or places of employment; - (b) interfere with the use of any method or process adopted for the protection of any Employee, including themself, in such employment or places of employment. - 12.04 Rigid observance of safety regulations must be adhered to and willful failure of any Employee to follow safety rules and regulations can lead to disciplinary action including discharge; however, no Employee shall be discharged or otherwise disciplined for refusing to work on a job that exposes the individual to a clear and present danger to life or limb.
 No set of safety regulations, however, can comprehensively cover all possible unsafe practices of working.
-The Producer and the Union therefore undertake to promote in every way possible the realization of the responsibility of the individual Employee with regard to preventing accidents to him/herself or his/her fellow Employees.
+The Employer and the Union therefore undertake to promote in every way possible the realization of the responsibility of the individual Employee with regard to preventing incident to themself or their fellow Employees.

-A Shop Steward or alternate, chosen by ICG 669, will attend Joint Health and Safety Committee meetings.
+A Shop Steward or alternate will attend Joint Health and Safety Committee meetings.